waigwamacha/waigwamacha/README.md

-My name is Murage and I'm a python developer.
+My name is Murage and I am a python developer.
 I am from Kenya and currently living in Canada, where I work on analysing neuroimaging data using python, pandas, numpy & nilearn.

 ## 🔧 Technologies & Tools